iFallenHunt/DiscountCSharp/README.md

-# Desconto
+# Discount
-Aplicação simples para gerar deconto de 10% em valores acima de R$ 100
+Simple application to generate a 10% discount on amounts over R$ 100

-uma linha de codigo simples para estudo de estrutura condicional
+a simple line of code to study the conditional structure